 Explore Napa outdoors like a local

 Napa locals love their outdoor adventures and are generally fitness-minded.
 When I stayed downtown, I noticed visitors and locals alike walking and jogging on the river front promenade.
 The Vine Trail is currently under construction with eight walkable miles in downtown Napa.
 It used to be that horseback riding was open to the public in Napa, but horse lovers have to head to Sonoma for wine country horseback riding.
 Kayaking is popular on the Napa River and, my personal favorite, bike riding on the Silverado Trail.
-Our group used Getaway Adventures and they set us up with new Specialized bikes & helmets for a leisurely ride from Oxbow Public Market to Luna Vineyards – one of the first wineries on the Silverado Trail – so an easy bike ride.
+Our group used Getaway Adventures and they set us up with new Specialized bikes & helmets for a leisurely ride from Oxbow Public Market to Burgess Cellars – one of the first wineries on the Silverado Trail – so an easy bike ride.

 The Spa at Napa River Inn is new since my last visit to downtown Napa.
 Tell me what you think?